kingjinho/DesignPattern/README.md

 ```

 What do you think about this
-code? `Nothing wrong! because the way we create object is done by using object's constructor.`
+code? `Seems like there nothing wrong in this case.
+Let's see...`

 ## Twist 1 - Change
-So far so good! because client haven't filed any maintenance issues, and your part has been working seamlessly.
+So far so good! because client haven't filed any issues, and your part has been working seamlessly.

-However, a year after finishing your project,
+However, a year after,
-the machine starts adding more types of smartphones, client wants to add more functionality of their program.
+the factory starts adding more types of smartphones, client wants to add reflect it.

-You as a software developer needs to reflect changes.
+You as a software developer needs to keep up with changes.

-After changes, your code looks something like this:
+After some modification, your code looks something like this:

 ```kotlin
 class FactoryAtTexasAustin {